-32. All nine essential amino acids are necessary for protein synthesis to take place.
+27.All nine essential amino acids are necessary for protein synthesis to take place.
 Lacking even one essential amino acid will prevent protein synthesis from occurring, and the rest of the proteins will degrade into waste.
 Accordingly, once the body uses up the limiting essential amino acid from a protein source, the remainder of that protein becomes useless to human protein synthesis and has little nutritional value.
 As the FDA has explicitly recognized, "[b]ecause excess amino acids are not stored in the body, humans need a constant supply of good quality dietary proteins to support growth and development."
 58 Fed.
 Reg.
 2079 at 2101.
 High-quality proteins, therefore, are those that contain all nine essential amino acids because they have a greater effect on protein synthesis and are fully digestible.
 A dietary protein containing all of the essential amino acids in the correct proportions is typically called a "complete protein."

-33. A protein source's digestibility also affects the amount of useable protein a person receives from consuming it.
-Plant-based proteins like oats are approximately 80% digestible, meaning 20% of the protein from that source will simply pass through the body without ever being absorbed at all.
+20 28.A protein source's digestibility also affects the amount of useable protein 21 a person receives from consuming it.
+Plant-based proteins like oats are approximately 22 80% digestible, meaning 20% of the protein from that source will simply pass through 23 the body without ever being absorbed at all.

-34. As the FDA has stated in official guidance, "Accurate methods for determining protein quality are necessary because different food protein sources are not equivalent in their ability to support growth and body protein maintenance."
-56 Fed.
+24 29.As the FDA has stated in official guidance, "Accurate methods for 25 determining protein quality are necessary because different food protein sources are 26 not equivalent in their ability to support growth and body protein maintenance."
+56 27 Fed.
 Reg.
-60366, § B. The Protein Digestibility Corrected Amino Acid Score ("PDCAAS"), is the FDA mandated measure of protein quality, and it accounts for both the amino acid profile and the digestibility of the protein.
+60366, § B. The Protein Digestibility Corrected Amino Acid Score 28 ("PDCAAS"), is the FDA mandated measure of protein quality, and it accounts for both the amino acid profile and the digestibility of the protein.
 21 C.F.R. § 101.9(c)(7)(ii).

-35. The PDCAAS method requires the manufacturer to determine the amount of essential amino acids that the food contains and then combine that with the proteins' digestibility into an overall discount factor (i.e., a "score" from 0.0-1.0) that represents the actual amount of protein the food provides nutritionally when multiplied by raw protein quantity.
+30. The PDCAAS method requires the manufacturer to determine the amount of essential amino acids that the food contains and then combine that with the proteins' digestibility into an overall discount factor (i.e., a "score" from 0.0-1.0) that represents the actual amount of protein the food provides nutritionally when multiplied by raw protein quantity.
 The regulations term this the "corrected amount of protein per serving."
 21 C.F.R. § 101.9(c)(7)(i).

-36. Defendant uses plant-based proteins in its products.
+31. Defendant uses plant-based proteins in its products.
 Because of the differences in benefits depending on the amino acid composition of a protein, the source of protein is important.
 Although some plants can be high quality protein sources, most plant-based proteins do not contain all nine essential amino acids and are low quality to humans.
-Chickpea and pea proteins all have PDCAAS scores of between .75. and .93, meaning approximately 7-25% of the protein from those sources will be useless to humans nutritionally speaking.
+Kale, Sunflower Seed, and Chickpea proteins all have PDCAAS scores of between .82. & .85, meaning approximately 15-18% of the protein from those sources will be useless to humans nutritionally speaking.

-21 37.
-Accordingly, Defendant's use of low-quality proteins in the Products 22 means that they actually provide far less protein to humans than the Product labels 23 claim.
+32. Accordingly, Defendant's use of low-quality proteins in the Products means that they actually provide far less protein to humans than the Product labels claim.

 C. Defendant Violates Identical Federal and State Regulations a.
-Federal and State Regulations are Identical
+Federal and State Regulations are Identical after that date shall be the food labeling regulations of this state."), § 110380 and § 110505.

-26 38.
-The FDA oversees the regulation and labeling of food pursuant to the 27 Federal Food, Drug and Cosmetic Act ("FDCA").
+33. The FDA oversees the regulation and labeling of food pursuant to the Federal Food, Drug and Cosmetic Act ("FDCA").